WordPress/gutenberg/docs/blocks/introducing-attributes-and-editable-fields.md

 Implementing this behavior as a component enables you as the block implementer to be much more granular about editable fields.
 Your block may not need `RichText` at all, or it may need many independent `RichText` elements, each operating on a subset of the overall block state.

-Because `RichText` allows for nested nodes, you'll most often use it in conjunction with the `children` attribute source when extracting the value from saved content.
+Because `RichText` allows for nested nodes, you'll most often use it in conjunction with the `rich-text` attribute source when extracting the value from saved content.
 You'll also use `RichText.Content` in the `save` function to output RichText values.